blakkan/blakkan.github.io/_posts/2015-02-21-MisslePark.md

 ![Yellow Missle](/images/missle_park/yellow.png){: .dropshadow }

 The facility is also defending the streets of Pasadena.
 Don't be running any stop lights in that town...
-(Picture from file, taken some years ago at a parade.
+(Picture from my file, taken some years ago at a parade.
 The large "Tomahawk" cruise missle on the truck is not among those on display at missle park.)

 ![Missles on truck in a parade](/images/missle_park/navy_on_parade.png){: .dropshadow }